About Me

 Cornell PoRTaL Lab

 Robots of the future should have the ability to quickly learn new tasks in an interactive manner.
 Reinforcement learning (RL) is a common approach for teaching robots to do difficult control tasks, but it requires tedious hand-designing of reward functions.
 At PoRTaL, I'm investigating how reward functions can be inferred from video demonstrations.
-Specifically, I have found that existing sequence-based distance functions result in reward hacking due because they do not always respect the order of subgoals in the video demonstration.
+Specifically, I have found that existing sequence-based distance functions fail to respect the order of subgoals in the video demonstration, resulting in reward hacking.
 I am researching a more principled, temporally consistent approach to sequence-matching for RL.
-In the future, this can be used to help robots learn a diverse set of tasks from the wide variety of human videos available on the internet.
+In the future, this can be used to help robots learn a diverse set of tasks from the multitude of human videos available on the internet.

 Publications and Presentations